auth0-blog/auth0-netid-sample/README.md

 ### Client App Creation in Auth0

-In our example, we chose a `Single Page Application (SPA)`` based on `Angular` delivered from a NodeJS web server.
+In our example, we chose a `Single Page Application (SPA)` based on `Angular` delivered from a Node.js web server.
 You can choose any other technology stack as well though.

 In our case, the client application is created and configured as follows in the Auth0 backend: